pagkly/Zed/Investopedia3/Inside Procurement.md

 Procurement is part of the expense process for all types of companies, but goods and services companies account for revenues and costs differently.
 As such, accounting for procured goods will also differ from accounting for procured services.

 Companies focused on goods will need to deal with the procurement of those goods as inventory.
-These companies place a lot of importance in this area on [supply chain management](https://www.investopedia.com/terms/s/scm.asp).
+These companies place a lot of importance in this area on [[supply chain management]](https://www.investopedia.com/terms/s/scm.asp).
 Service-based companies provide services as their primary revenue generator so they do not necessarily rely as heavily on a supply chain for inventory although they may need to purchase goods for technology-based services.

 In general, the cost of sales for many service companies is based on the hourly labor cost of employees providing the service so procurement as a direct expense is not a major factor.
 However, service-based companies will usually have higher relative indirect costs because they typically deal with their own procurement as an indirect expense through marketing.